paduagroup/clandpol/README.md

     This script adds new atom types, new bond types, new atoms and new bonds to the `data-p.lmp` file.
-    It generates the commands to be included in the `LAMMPS` input script and outputs to the terminal.
-They are related to the topology and force field, namely `fix drude`, `pair_style` commands and examples of thermostats and barostats are proposed:
+    It generates the commands to be included in the `LAMMPS` input script and outputs them to the terminal.
+They are related to the topology and the force field, namely `fix drude`, `pair_style` commands and some examples of thermostats and barostats are proposed:

         # Commands to include in the LAMMPS input script